 - Appropriate visuals and written communications reconfirming our commitment to the Truth and Reconciliation Commission’s Calls to Action.

 - Dialogue and relationship building to ensure that our organization is receptive to the needs and aspirations of Aboriginal youth.

-- Partnering with the Aboriginal communities and organizations to ensure quality youth mentoring in Saskatchewan.
+- Partnering with the Indigenous communities and organizations to ensure quality youth mentoring in Saskatchewan.

 - Creating culturally relevant outcomes that shift to deeper learning and effective and accountable service delivery to Indigenous youth.

 Our organization recognizes that reconciliation is not an end itself but a process of change that is needed in our province.
 One of our reconciliation initiatives is the Saskatchewan Indigenous Mentorship Project.
 Our aim is to design meaningful and relevant service delivery that addresses the needs of Aboriginal youth across the province of Saskatchewan.
 We recognize the need to begin conversations, relationships, and partnerships with the Indigenous community and organizations to ensure we are creating culturally appropriate services and to ensure sustainability of this project.
 For this, we recognize that we need YOUR help!

 Help Us On Our Journey To Reconciliation